wazuh/wazuh-documentation/source/user-manual/elasticsearch/elastic_tuning.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.
 .. meta::
-  :description: In this section of the Wazuh documentation you will find more information on how to tune Elasticsearch: changing user passwords, memory locking and shards and replicas.
+  :description: In this section of the Wazuh documentation, you will find more information on how to tune Elasticsearch: changing user passwords, memory locking, and shards and replicas.

 .. _elastic_tuning: